0xhaz/crowdfunding/README.md

 - It emits events to notify external applications about important contract actions, such as campaign creation, donations, cancellations, payouts, and refunds.
 - The contract implements a Keeper-compatible interface to perform regular upkeep tasks, such as updating the status of expired campaigns.
 - It utilizes the Chainlink library for price feed functionality, allowing campaigns to accept donations in different currencies.

+## Functions

+constructor

+- Initializes the contract by setting the fee account, fee percent, owner, and price feed address.

+createCampaign

+- Allows users to create a new campaign.
+It takes inputs such as category, title, description, target amount, deadline, and image.
+It creates a new campaign with the provided details and emits the CreatedCampaign event.

+donateToCampaign

+- Allows users to donate to a specific campaign.
+Users provide the campaign ID and send an amount of Ether with the transaction.
+The donated amount is added to the campaign's amountCollected, and the donator's address and donation amount are stored.
+If the campaign's target amount is reached, the campaign status is set to APPROVED.
+Otherwise, it remains OPEN.
+The function emits the DonatedCampaign event.

+cancelCampaign

+- Allows the campaign owner to cancel a campaign.
+It can only be called for campaigns with the status OPEN.
+The campaign's status is set to DELETED, and if there are any collected funds, a refund is triggered using the \_refund function.
+The function emits the CancelCampaign event.

+withdrawCampaign

+- Allows the campaign owner to withdraw the funds from a campaign.
+It can only be called for campaigns with the status APPROVED or REVERTED.
+The campaign's status is set to PAID, and the funds are transferred to the campaign owner using the \_payOut function.
+The function emits the WithdrawCampaign event.

+refundCampaign

+- Allows the campaign owner to refund the funds collected in a campaign.
+It can only be called before the campaign's deadline.
+The campaign's status is set to REVERTED, and a refund is triggered using the \_refund function.
+The function emits the RefundCampaign event.

+updateCampaign

+- Allows the campaign owner to update the target amount and deadline of a campaign.
+It can only be called for campaigns with the status REVERTED.
+The campaign's target amount and deadline are updated, and the status is set to OPEN.
+The function emits the UpdatedCampaign event.

+setFee

+- Allows the contract owner to set the fee percentage.

+setAuthorizedExecutor

+- Allows the contract owner to set an authorized executor.

+withdrawFromContract

+- Allows the contract owner to withdraw the contract's balance.

+getDonators

+- Retrieves the addresses and donation amounts of the donators for a specific campaign.

+getCampaigns

+- Retrieves an array of all campaigns.

+getCampaign

+- Retrieves the details of a specific campaign.

+getFeeAccount

+- Retrieves the fee account address.

+getFeePercent

+- Retrieves the fee percentage.

+getPriceFeed

+- Retrieves the price feed interface address.

+getStatus

+- Retrieves the status of a specific campaign.

+getBalance

+- Retrieves the balance of a campaign owner.

+getContractBalance

+- Retrieves the balance of the contract.

+getRefundStatus

+- Retrieves the refund status of a campaign.

+getRemainingTime

+- Retrieves the remaining time (in seconds) until the deadline of a campaign.

+setCampaignStatus

+- Allows the contract owner to set the status of a campaign.

+checkUpkeep and performUpkeep

+- Functions required by the Keeper Network to perform maintenance tasks and update campaign statuses.

+Internal functions (\_refund, \_payTo, \_payOut, \_isUpdateCampaignStatusNeeded, \_updateCampaignStatus)

+- These functions are used internally for refunding, transferring funds, updating campaign status, and checking if a campaign status update is needed.

 ## Usage